eugenefvdm/backup-notifier/README.md

 - Instead of outputting `1` or `0` for backup success and fail, use a word such as SUCCESS or FAIL
 - Make Slack do something special when it fails, e.g. present the output in the colour red, or play a sound
 - Update the readme with a screenshot that shows the Virtualmin UI and where these commands are inputted
+- Keeping track of backup times is super NB.
+It would be great that when the verb is read as "begin" (case insensitive) that a timer is created, which is read again afterwards if "end" is encountered

 ## Contact the Author